-Thomas J. Lawley, MD, 67, was elected a Director of Rollins, Inc. in 2006.
+Thomas J. Lawley, MD, 70, was elected a Director of Rollins, Inc. in 2006.
 Dr. Lawley brings extensive medical and management experience in the healthcare industry to the Board of Directors.
 He served as Dean of Emory University School of Medicine from 1996 to 2013.
 He has served on many boards and committees; including the National Institutes of Health study sections, the National Institute of Allergy and Infectious Diseases Council, the Grady Health System, and the Association of American Medical Colleges.
 Dr. Lawley has been president of the Emory Medical Care Foundation, Emory's physician practice plan at Grady Hospital, and was on the board of the Emory Children's Center.
 He also has served on the boards of directors of the Emory Clinic and Emory Healthcare.
 Dr. Lawley is currently a Professor of Dermatology at Emory University.
+In the past year, Thomas J. Lawley, M.D. was appointed to the Board of Trustees for the Woodruff Foundation, the Ichauway Foundation and the Woodruff Fund, Inc.

-Larry L. Prince, 75, was elected a Director of Rollins, Inc. in 2009.
+Larry L. Prince, 78, was elected a Director of Rollins, Inc. in 2009.
 Mr. Prince brings extensive management experience to our Board of Directors.
 He also served as Chairman of the Board from 1990 through February 2005 and as Chief Executive Officer from 1989 through August 2004 of Genuine Parts Company.
 Mr. Prince is also a Director of RPC, Inc. and Marine Products Corporation.
 Mr. Prince previously served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax and John H. Harland Company.

-John F. Wilson, 56, was elected a Director of Rollins, Inc in 2013.
+John F. Wilson, 59, was elected a Director of Rollins, Inc. in 2013.
 He serves as President and Chief Operating Officer of the Company.
 He previously served as President of Orkin USA and as a Vice President of the Company.
 Mr. Wilson joined the Company in 1996 and has held various positions of increasing responsibility, including sales inspector, branch manager, Central Commercial region manager, Atlantic Division vice president, and president of the Southeast Division.